gillesdelhaes/SimpleWatch/USER_GUIDE.md

 ### How long is data retained?

 Default: 90 days.
-Configure with `DATA_RETENTION_DAYS` environment variable.
+This is currently hardcoded but will be configurable in the Settings page in a future update.

 ### Can I monitor services that require authentication?